nchepiga/homepage/docs/group.md

 19/10/2023 Our paper with Bernhard Luescher is published in [PRB](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.108.184425)

-17/10/2023 Bowy won poster prize at the international workshop "Tensor Network for Constrained systems", The Netherlands
+17/10/2023 Bowy won a poster prize at the international workshop "Tensor Network for Constrained systems", The Netherlands

-29/09/2023 Jose won poster prize at the Fall School "Topological Quantum Matter", Germany
+29/09/2023 Jose won a poster prize at the Fall School "Topological Quantum Matter", Germany

 07/02/2023 I got IQTN funding for the workshop "Tensor Network for Constrained systems"